Diabetic Home Care and Monitoring (cont.)

 The main disadvantages of the self-monitoring of blood glucose are cost, discomfort, and inconvenience (such as interrupting one's usual activities to do it).
-In addition, some patients experience a feeling of frustration at seeing high blood glucose results when they expected lower readings: "The thing about blood testing is that I know what my sugar is, and the bad thing about glucose testing is that I know what my sugar is."
+In addition, some patients experience a feeling of frustration at seeing high blood glucose results when they expected lower readings.
+One could say, "The thing about blood testing is that I know what my sugar is, and the bad thing about glucose testing is that I know what my sugar is."

 The information obtained from self-monitoring blood glucose is valuable to all people with diabetes, even those controlled with diet and exercise, and those who require oral medication.
 Many physicians routinely give all their patients with diabetes a glucose meter, along with an individualized testing schedule.
-This ranges from once daily up to six times each day, depending on patient needs.
-Introducing the self-monitoring of blood glucose, in conjunction with diet education, is very useful.
+This schedule ranges from once daily up to six times each day, depending on patient needs.
+Introducing the self-monitoring of blood glucose is effective, in conjunction with diet education.

 Many meters are available on the market and differ in attributes.
 They vary in the amount of blood used, speed to display results, font size of the display, ability to store readings in memory, and capability to download data.
 Some meters no longer require calibration.
-Newer meters function as a portable digital assistant (PDA) for health, allowing patients to enter other lab values, dates, and results of health visits.
+Newer meters function as a portable digital assistant (PDA) for health, allowing patients to enter other laboratory values, dates, and results of health visits.
 Newer meters may also store the strips right in the meter, thereby allowing the patient to avoid handling the strips.
-They may also allow for a patient to flag which readings were after eating vs. those taken before a meal.
-Examples of glucose meters available over-the-counter are Accu-Chek III, Glucometer Elite XL, and One Touch Ultra.
+They may also allow for a patient to flag readings taken after eating vs. before a meal.
+Examples of glucose meters available over-the-counter are Accu-Chek III®, Glucometer Elite XL®®, and One Touch Ultra.